-In 617 CE, rival Qurayshite clans boycotted the Hashim clan to force them into withdrawing their support for Muhammad, which made conditions for Muhammad and his followers (who are referred to as the “Sahaba” by the Muslims) quite difficult but, in the end, the boycott was lifted.
+Notwithstanding with Muhammad's growing influence, rival Qurayshite clans boycotted the Hashim clan (616-619 CE) to force them into withdrawing their support for Muhammad, which made conditions for Muhammad and his followers (who are referred to as the “Sahaba” by the Muslims) quite difficult but, in the end, the boycott was lifted.
 Scholar Tamara Sonn elaborates:

 Muhammad and his small community were driven from their homes, forced to live in separate quarters on the outskirts of town, and boycotted.
 Yet they preserved in their commitment to follow the guidance of God.
 They were instructed to suffer injustice with dignity.
 (24)